H-1B Specialty Occupation Visa |

 The H-1B Lottery |

-There are 65,000 visas available in the H-1B lottery.
-Each year there are 20,000 beneficiaries who are exempt from the cap if they hold a US Master’s degree or higher.
-H-1B visas are seasonal, and new petitions must be submitted each year during the first week of April.
-Those who are approved may begin their employment with the sponsoring company on the first of October of the same calendar year. |
+Each year, 65,000 visas are allocated through the H-1B lottery.
+An additional 20,000 beneficiaries are exempt from this cap if they hold a U.S. Master's degree or higher.
+The H-1B visas operate seasonally, with new petitions needing to be submitted during the first week of April each year.
+Once approved, visa holders may commence employment with their sponsoring company on the first of October of the same calendar year. |

 Good to Know |

-Spouses and unmarried children under the age of twenty-one may accompany their H-1B visa family member to the United States.
-Spouses of H-1B visa holders who are currently awaiting for approval of their Green Card petition are also eligible to apply for work authorization.
-Contact Barella Global to arrange a confidential consultation with an H-1B visa lawyer. |
+Spouses and unmarried children under the age of twenty-one can accompany their H-1B visa family member to the United States.
+Additionally, spouses of H-1B visa holders who are in the process of having their Green Card petition approved are eligible to apply for work authorization.
+For a confidential consultation with an H-1B visa lawyer, please contact Barella Global. |

 |